 - In mathematics or geometry;

-- Show hidden information, close a mathematical range 【 】[ ];
+- Show hidden information, close a mathematical interval 【 】[ ];

 - Delimit words or lines{ }.

-- In addition to the square brackets, there are the quotation marks that are represented by (「 」 and 『 』).
-It has the same function as quotation marks in the Portuguese language, with few different rules and changes.
-Double quotes (『 』) should be used when one quote is inside another.
+- In addition to brackets, there are quotation marks represented by (「 」 and 『 』).
+They have the same function as quotation marks in the Portuguese language, with few rules and different changes.
+Double quotation marks (『 』) should be used when a quotation is within another.